 You don’t have to spend years living in the mountains to achieve enlightenment.
 You don’t have to give up anything or spend weeks in silence.
 You don’t have to learn mantras or wear special clothes or even try to clear my mind.
 The meditation simply happens spontaneously.
-The classes are easy and fun, and as long as you keep up my daily ten minutes of meditation you find you are able to achieve a deep and peaceful meditation on a regular basis.
+The classes are easy and fun.
+As long as you keep up the daily 10 minutes of meditation, you will find that you are able to achieve a deep and peaceful meditation on a regular basis.

 2. It’s free.

 You don’t pay for your meditation.
 There are no catches, and there are no hidden expenses.
 If you miss attending classes one week just pick them up the next week.
 It is simply the generosity of spirit of other Sahaja Yoga Meditation practitioners that allows Sahaja Yoga to be taught to whoever desires it, at no cost.